We hear it all the time: “I love dogs, but I live in an apartment. How can I possibly have a dog?”

 - Rottweilers: Rottweilers are another large breed that makes a great apartment dog.
 They don’t require much exercise, only needing to be walked on a regular basis or taken on long walks every now and then.
 They are also very loyal and protective of their owners as well as friendly with other pets (including cats!).
 They are also very affectionate dogs that make great companions.

-If you have more questions or are considering adopting your new apartment buddy, please feel free to call us, your local vet clinic!
+If you have more questions or are considering adopting your new apartment buddy, please feel free to call us, your local vet clinic in Waterdown, ON!